by C.A. Chicoine

 “But, what about Andrew's hiccup, before he was shot?”
 Ian asked.

 “That was a very interesting situation,” Helm replied.
-“I’m afraid I haven’t an answer to that question–yet.
-My guess is there was an interference of some kind.
+“I’m afraid I haven’t an answer to that question just yet.
+My first guess would be that there was an interference of some kind.
 What?
 I can’t imagine.
 To answer your question regarding access to Andrew, the only possible way of accessing Andrew is through this facility or through the facility on Mars.
 Or, of course …well, no. That's...”
 He then drifted into thought.

 “Go on Professor,” encouraged Ian.
 “What were you going to say?
 Let’s have it.”